jonans/jump_bms/README.md

 - CAN bus baud rate: 100000
 - CANopen device profile is unknown and likely vendor specific.
 The Energybus / Cia-454 profile for light electric vehicles is worthy of investigation but its not publicly available...can-OPEN ?
-- Default CANopen node id is 0x30 .
-Unable to change using the standard methods.
+- CANopen node id is 0x30 and no obvious way to change it.
+Methods such as LSS do not work.
+Hopefully there is a method via software or hardware.
+Worst case is a static ID which means only a single battery per bus.
 - BMS starts up with 1 sec heartbeat in pre-operational mode.
 - 2 pre-mapped TPDOs available.
 Mapping is fixed.